The Trouble with Tribbles: Casting

 William Campbell had previously appeared in the first season episode "The Squire of Gothos" as Trelane.
 In "The Trouble with Tribbles", he portrayed the Klingon Captain Koloth.
 At various points Star Trek creator Gene Roddenberry claimed it was his intention to bring back Koloth during the third season of The Original Series, as Kirk's recurring Klingon adversary.
 Some internal production documents contradict this story.
 Although Koloth returned in Star Trek: The Animated Series, Campbell did not voice the role.
 He returned to the role in 1994 for an episode of Star Trek: Deep Space Nine, entitled "Blood Oath".

 At the time of casting, William Schallert had just finished filming the ABC sitcom The Patty Duke Show.
-He described himself not as a fan, and had not read any science fiction since 1948.
+He described himself as not a fan, and had not read any science fiction since 1948.
 He thought that the role of Nilz Baris was just another guest spot, and considered Baris to be just "a rather stuffy bureaucrat, not the most appealing character".
 He did not remember the character's name, only learning it when he first attended a Star Trek convention at a hotel near Los Angeles Airport, as the fans called it out when he entered the lobby.
 He was later cast in the role of the Bajoran musician Varani in the DS9 episode "Sanctuary".

 Whit Bissell, who played the station manager, Lurry, was better known at the time in the main cast role of Lt.
 Gen. Heywood Kirk in the ABC science fiction television series The Time Tunnel.
 Michael Pataki, who portrayed the Klingon Korax, went on to play Karnas in Star Trek: The Next Generation first season episode "Too Short a Season".
 Charlie Brill portrayed the Klingon agent Arne Darvin.
 Brill had previously been a sketch comedy artist with his wife Mitzi McCall, and had appeared on The Ed Sullivan Show when The Beatles made their first appearance.